DiogenesRychlewski/Curso-JS/README.md

-Javascript, JQuery, Ajax and Json course held on the Udemy platform with classes from Professor Ivan Lourenço Gomes
+Javascript, JQuery, Ajax and Json course held on the Udemy platform with classes from Teacher Ivan Lourenço Gomes